hostedposted/py-gui/docs/call-reference.md

 window.start()
 ```

-1. As of now the value will only be set in state when it is changed.
+1. As of now, the value will only be set in the state when it is changed.